kamansoft/laravel-blame/README.md

 ## Commands

-This package ships two artisan commands as tools to ease the package usage simplifiying repetitive task like creating or updating the systemuser or adding the updated by and created by fields to your model's table.
+This package ships two artisan commands as tools to ease the package usage simplifying a repetitive task like creating or updating the system user or adding the updated by and created by fields to your model's table.

 ### Blame FIelds Migration command

-This command is primarly intend to be used when you need to update an existing table, adding the created_by and updated_by fields, it needs an argument with the name of the table to update.
+This command is primary intended to be used when you need to update an existing table, adding the created_by and updated_by fields; it needs an argument with the name of the table to update.

 ```bash
 php artisan blame:make:migration some_table_name
 ```
-When runned the above command will create a new migration file in the database/migrations folder with the name **add_blame_fields_to_some_table_name_table** with a content similar to this:
+When run, the above command will create a new migration file in the database/migrations folder with the name **add_blame_fields_to_some_table_name_table** with a content similar to this:

 ```php
 //database/migrations/2023_01_02_154102_add_blame_fields_to_some_table_name_table.php